NakarinP/FarmR/README.md

 # FarmR
 Estimating farm-to-farm disease transmission using pathogen genetic and animal movement data

+# Concept
+We integrate transmission tree analysis (https://github.com/xavierdidelot/TransPhylo) with social network analysis to uncover the livestock farm-level disease transmission link.
+Series of pathogen genetic data collected from multiple farm outbreaks along with corresponding animal movement data are recommended to be an input of this analysis.

+# Prerequisites
+Time resolved phylogenetic tree must be created from the well-aligned pathogen genetic sequences via BEAST software (https://beast.community/).

 # Input data; example file
 1. Time resolved phylogenetic tree (NEXUS format from BEAST MCC tree) of pathogen's genetic sequences; beastmcc.tree
 2. Metadata of the sequence samples including at least ID of isolates, sampling date, and farm premises; metadata.csv